aaron-cesaro/defund-dao-v3/README.md

 5. [Voting](#voting)

 6. [Token](#token)

     6.1 [Staking](#staking)

 ## <a name="introduction"></a>Introduction
-DeFund is a democratic hedge fund that invests in blockchain based companies and protocols by purchasing participations in their business and networks using the assets provided by its members.
+DeFund is a democratic investment fund that invests in blockchain based companies and protocols by purchasing participations in their business and networks using the assets provided by its members.

 Each member has the right to directly vote on which assets to buy, how to rebalance the current fund allocation, and how to improve the current investment policies, rules, and interactions.